 Welcome to Veronica With Four Eyes!

-Veronica With Four Eyes is a free resource created by Veronica Lewis for low vision/visual impairment and assistive technology, dedicated to sharing practical and positive blog posts about how to live with vision loss, tips for transition and going to college with a disability, and how to use assistive technology for almost anything and everything.
+Veronica With Four Eyes is a free resource created by Veronica Lewis for low vision and assistive technology, dedicated to sharing practical and positive blog posts about how to live with vision loss, tips for transition and going to college with a disability, and how to use assistive technology for anything and everything.
 Whether you’re new to the world of visual impairment and assistive technology, or just wondering what’s new, Veronica With Four Eyes has over 600 posts that can help answer your questions and find creative low-cost solutions for everyday issues.

 Why Veronica With Four Eyes?

 Inspired by the American slang term of “four eyes” (a saying for someone who wears glasses), Veronica decided to add three additional I’s to her first name and start Veronica With Four Eyes, stylized as Veroniiiica, in November 2016 from her dorm room at George Mason University.
-Veronica With Four Eyes was created in order to address what Veronica calls a knowledge gap about topics related to assistive technology and attending public schools and college with low vision, inspired by her own experiences of being the one of the only students identified with low vision in her schools, as well as being a platform for more fun posts about her interests and various adventures as a blindness cane user with low vision.
+Veronica With Four Eyes was created to address what Veronica calls a knowledge gap about topics related to assistive technology and attending public schools and college with low vision, inspired by her own experiences of being the one of the only students identified with low vision in her schools, as well as being a platform for more fun posts about her interests and various adventures as a blindness cane user with low vision.
 In addition to writing about visual impairment and assistive technology, Veronica also shares resources for living with Chiari Malformation and its associated symptoms, as well as easy-to-follow technology and design guides.

 Veronica’s posts have been praised for being easy to understand and approachable for people of all ages, skill levels, and backgrounds, as well as for incorporating humor and other personal stories.
 Veronica With Four Eyes has been featured by many prominent companies and news outlets, including Microsoft, Perkins School For The Blind, the BBC, and others.